In Him Ministries:

 The Noahide Laws (also called Noachian Laws or the Seven Laws of Noah), were a Jewish Talmudic designation for what they believed the seven biblical laws given to Adam and to Noah were before God made His covenant with Israel on Mount Sinai and were consequently, binding on all mankind.

-The few requirements that the Holy Spirit gave to the new Church go all the way back to the covenant God made with Noah after the flood in Genesis 9:1-5:
+The few requirements that the Holy Spirit gave to the new Church go all the way back to the covenant God made with Noah after the flood in Genesis 9:1-5.

-It is clear from Acts 15 that the Apostles understood that all of the ceremonial restrictions from the Mosaic Covenant were made obsolete by the New Covenant.
-Under the Old Covenant, if the Gentile wanted to take part in the Passover ceremony and the other feasts they had to be circumcised and become a Jew (Exodus 12:43-49; Leviticus 23:4-8).
-That is not true under the New Covenant, Jews and Gentiles together form one body of believers who live together under the New Covenant, law of Christ (Romans 2:25-29; Galatians 3:26-29; 6:2; 1 Corinthians 9:19-23).
+Under the Old Covenant, if a Gentile wanted to take part in the Passover ceremony and the other feasts they had to be circumcised and become a Jew (Exod.
+12:43-49; Lev.
+23:4-8).
+That is not true under the New Covenant, no one has to become a Jew to join the church.
+Jews and Gentiles form one body of believers who live together under the New Covenant, law of Christ (Rom.
+2:25-29; Gal.
+3:26-29; 6:2; 1 Cor.
+9:19-23).

 The New Testament makes it clear that “the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit” (Romans 14:17).

 There is no saving grace in either eating or not eating certain foods.
-We are saved by grace through faith in Jesus Christ alone (Ephesians 2:8-10).
-This, of course, does not mean that all animals we use for food are of equal value when it comes to nutrition and our health, but that is not the issue.
+We are saved by grace through faith in Jesus Christ alone (Eph.
+2:8-10).
+This, of course, does not mean that all animals we use for food are of equal value when it comes to nutrition and health, but that is not the issue.

 Many people feel they can win God’s approval and gain eternal life by following the laws of the Old Covenant, but nothing could be further from the truth.
 You cannot save yourself by good works.
 The only way to be saved is by committing your life to Jesus Christ through faith.